wfahren/Enhanced-Sphinx-Search/README.md

 - Use the built-in development server if available
 - Deploy to a web server for production use

-**Q: Highlighting not appearing**
-A: Ensure localStorage is enabled and check browser console for any errors

 **Q: Multi-term search not working**
 A: Verify you're using commas to separate terms: `term1, term2, term3`

 **Q: Phrase search giving wrong results**
 A: Check if quotes are needed for exact phrase matching: `"exact phrase"`

-### Browser Compatibility

-- **Chrome/Firefox/Safari/Edge**: Full support when served via HTTP(S)
-- **File:// Protocol**: Limited functionality due to security restrictions
-- **Older Browsers**: May not support all ES6+ features

-## License

-This enhancement maintains the same license as your documentation project.

-## Contributing

-When modifying the search functionality:

-1. Test all search types thoroughly
-2. Verify highlighting works on various page types
-3. Check browser console for any JavaScript errors
-4. Test navigation (back button, multiple searches)
-5. Ensure compatibility with your Sphinx theme

 ## Changelog